 - Toughest structure ever offered in a series built yacht

 - Designed and constructed for minimum maintenance

-The first FPB 97 has just started its construction cycle, so it will be the fourth quarter of 2014 before we can report on sea trials.
+The first FPB 97 is well into its construction cycle, and will be sea trialling in the fourth quarter of 2014.
 In the interim, we’ve put together a detailed look at the thinking behind this Wicked new FPB.
 For up to date exterior renderings, click here.
 For the latest construction update, click here.